 The IHR ASU Fellows program provides funding for either individual tenured or tenure-track faculty or research teams (two to three faculty) to engage in a year of research related to the annual theme, share their research with the academic community (via lectures, a conference or symposium), and produce a strong application for a large external grant.

 The Visiting Fellows program is for tenured and tenure-track scholars from other institutions of higher education in the U.S. and abroad to spend spring semester in residence at the Institute for Humanities Research (IHR), participating in the intellectual life of the IHR and the university community.
 The Visiting Fellowship provides the opportunity to conduct research, collaborate with ASU faculty, and write.
-The Visiting Fellowship also promotes an exchange of ideas among visitors and ASU Fellows also working on the annual theme, which in 2014-15 will be Affect and Reason.
+The Visiting Fellowship also promotes an exchange of ideas among visitors and ASU Fellows also working on the annual theme, which in 2015-16 will be Monsters and Monstrosity.
 Visitors will participate in weekly fellows meetings and give public lectures and seminars on their research topics while in residence at the IHR.

 View the Current and Previous IHR Fellows